Foundations of a theory of quantum gravity: Acknowledgements

 \chapter{Acknowledgements}

-In the first place, I am indebted to Rafael Sorkin and Luca Bombelli for many interesting, long conversations about this work and to Arkadiusz Jadczyk for the gigantic effort to have read a substantial part of the entire manuscript with a magnifying glass.
-Also, my regards go to Steve Adler for the nice visit at the IAS at Princeton University as well as some helpful comments, and to David Rideout for the forthcoming invitation to UCSD.
-Furthermore, my gratitude goes towards Stefan Nobbenhuis for the interesting and open minded discussions we had about physics for the last five years; many of the speculative ideas Stefan and I spoke about came back in this work.
-Also Diederik Aerts is gratefully acknowledged in that regard; I really enjoyed our open discussions about (quantum) physics, politics, sociology and philosophy.
-There are many people who kept a keen interest in my work over the past years, these include Lode Wylleman, Michel Naulaerts, Frans Cantrijn, Norbert Van den Bergh and Dirk Van Kerkhoven.
-Also, my gratitude goes towards David Finkelstein for the interest shown in my work and to Denis Constales for the regular five minut updates on the status of some of the mathematical topics.
-Finally, I thank Wilhelm Furtwangler and Kirsten Flagstad for harmonizing my brain again when it got overloaded due to thinking too deeply.
-This work has been written at home, the physics departement of the University of Mississippi and the IAS at Princeton University.
-Also, I am grateful for the various means of support I received from the department of mathematical analysis at Gent University, ranging from library facilities ``on distance'' to freely repairing my crashed personal computer.
-All these institutes are acknowledged for their warm hospitality.
+In the first place, I am indebted to Rafael Sorkin for many interesting, long conversations about physics and some discussions about this work in particular.
+Also, my regards go to Steve Adler for the visit at the IAS at Princeton University as well as some helpful comments.
+Furthermore, my gratitude goes towards Stefan Nobbenhuis for the interesting and open minded discussions we had about physics for the last five years; some of the speculative ideas Stefan and I spoke about came back in this work.
+Finally, I thank Wilhelm Furtwangler and Kirsten Flagstad for harmonizing my brain again when it got overloaded due to thinking too deeply; that his genius may come back to this world.